Meet the Team Here to Serve You

 -

 Sayo is a researcher with an Honours Bachelor of Arts in Sociology from McMaster University and a Research Analyst graduate certificate from Humber College.
 As a Black Muslim woman, she draws on her lived experiences to bring empathy and diverse perspectives to her work.
-At Maternal Minds, Sayo assists with planning, organizing, and implementing our capacity-building project.
-She is passionate about social justice and DEI, focusing on contributing to meaningful initiatives that support underserved communities and create lasting impact.

 -